 Now that we know the essential tools for gardening, we’ll delve more into the reasons why you should start gardening.
 I mean, out of thousands and unique hobbies, why gardening?
 What can you get off of gardening?

 Is Gardening For You?

 All my adult life, I’ve been so bad at keeping houseplants alive.
 So bad that I just ditched live plants and bought fake plants (I know!).
-However, a few years later, (you can blame Instagram for that) my interest in plants was renewed.
+However, a few years later (you can blame Instagram for that), my interest in plants was renewed.
 I started small – I grew a few low-maintenance plants and some succulents.
 So, was I successful in keeping them alive?
 Yes!
 With patience and a bit of research, I was able to grow/keep them.
 You see, with the right information and persistence, gardening is definitely for everyone.

 Why You Should Start Gardening